 Washington County Soil & Water Conservation District

-Fall Fish Sale will take place September 23 at 11:00 am in the USDA Service Center Parking Lot.
+2021 Spring Fish Sale will take place May 21 at 10:30 am in the USDA Service Center Parking Lot.
 Please make sure to bring a bucket or other for of fish safe transportation!
 There is an additional fee for bags if you do not have fish safe transportation available.

 Stocking fish requires a valid NYS-DEC permit.
 Stocking grass carp requires a special NYS-DEC permit.
 Contact DEC Bureau of Fisheries at 518-623-1200 for more specific permit information.

 - Ponds should average a maximum water temperature of 75°-85° F during the last two weeks of July.
 A depth exceeding 6′ is desirable, and 8-10′ offers better protection against winter kill from oxygen depletion.

 - The recommended stocking rate for largemouth bass is 100 fish per acre of pond surface (1 acre = 200’x 200′, or 25 fish for the average ¼ acre farm pond).